gfranko/amdclean/README.md

 6. Verify that the minified output file has been updated in `build/amdclean.min.js`
 7. Send the PR!

-**Note:** There is a gulp `watch` set up called, `amdclean-watch`, that will automatically lint, minify, and run all the AMDclean unit tests when `src/amdclean.js` is changed.
-Feel free to use it.
+**Note:** There is a gulp `watch` set up called, `amdclean-watch`, that will automatically lint, minify, unit test, and build AMDclean whenever a module inside of the `src/modules` directory is changed.
+I recommend using it.

 ## FAQ

+__Why should I use AMDclean instead of Browserify?__

+ - This is a loaded question.
+Here is a short list of pros/cons when using each library:

+ **Browserify Pros**

+  * Uses the node.js style `node_modules` file lookup algorithm, which allows you to `npm install` an npm module and automatically use it

+ **Browserify Cons**

+  * Requires a development build step
+  * Does not support AMD modules out of the box
+  * Adds boilerplate code to files (increasing file size and decreasing code readability)

+  **AMDclean Pros**

+  * Does not require a build step in development when used with Require.js
+  * Supports both AMD and CommonJS modules when used the Require.js optimizer
+  * Does not add boilerplate code to files and uses advanced file optimizations to decrease file size and increase code readability

+ **AMDclean Cons**

+  * Does not use the node.js style `node_modules` file lookup algorithm, which means that you can not automatically use `npm` to install modules without having to set up configuration first

-__Why would I use AMDclean instead of Almond.js?__
+__Why should I use AMDclean instead of Almond.js?__

  - Although Almond is very small (~1k gzipped and minified), most JavaScript library authors do not want to have to include it in their library's source code.
 AMDclean allows you to use AMD without increasing your library's file size.
 AMDclean also implements multiple different optimization algorithms to make your source code even smaller.